 When video streaming began over a decade ago, it was in Standard Definition, or SD, rather than HD—over time, streaming software and technology improved to the point where HD became commonplace.

 720p and 1080p are still the standard today, but 4K is growing in popularity.
-4K has vastly higher quality than 1080p, so if you’re looking at an FHD vs 4K UHD laptop for streaming, we’d suggest the latter.
+4K has vastly higher quality than 1080p, so if you’re looking at an FHD vs 4K UHD laptop for streaming videos, we’d suggest the latter.

 However, it will be expensive to get the equipment for 4K streaming now, so you might want to stick with 1080p for a while longer if you’re on a budget.